Do you know what a style guide for knitting patterns is? Do you wonder if it’s truly a valuable document for a designer? Read on to learn more.

 - How you phrase certain knitting instructions like binding off.

-A style guide can be very detailed, but its goal is to help you, as a designer, give harmony in appearance and content across your own self-published patterns or to match those of a publication company.
+A style guide can be very detailed.
+Its goal is to help those involved in creating a pattern give harmony in appearance and content across all the self-published patterns by a designer or to match those of a publication company.

 As a tech editor, if you have a style guide, my job is to make sure that your pattern matches those guidelines.